 What makes America’s patent law history unique

 Few people realize just how unique the American patent system truly is.
 All earlier patent systems in the world reinforced the wealth of elites, not the welfare and productive capacity of the whole of society.
 In 18th century Britain, for example, patent application fees were more than 11 times the per capita income of the average citizen.
-This restricted innovation to a small sector of the population.
+As a result, this restricted innovation to a small sector of the population.

 The Founding Fathers, on the other hand, wanted to stimulate the rapid growth of America’s nascent economy, which was then totally lacking in major industry and dependent on imports.
 Thus, they consciously designed a patent system that would do what none had done before — stimulate the inventive genius and entrepreneurial energy of the common man.

 1) First, it was cheap.
 The first patent law in 1790 set patent fees to a level any ordinary citizen could afford —less than 5 percent of the rate in Britain.
 This was meant to ensure that all citizens could participate in the developing industrial revolution, and it worked.
 70 percent of America’s “great inventors” never went beyond high school.
 Even some of our most famous inventors, such as Thomas Edison, dropped out of school to support their families.
 But they could afford a patent.